Uniqlo tells China suppliers to improve work conditions after report

-TOKYO Uniqlo-owner Fast Retailing Co Ltd (9983.T) said on Thursday it has instructed two suppliers in China to improve factory working conditions after an inspection by the Japanese apparel retailer found several problems, including long working hours.
+TOKYO Jan 15 Uniqlo-owner Fast Retailing Co Ltd said on Thursday it has instructed two suppliers in China to improve factory working conditions after an inspection by the Japanese apparel retailer found several problems including long working hours.

 The move came after SACOM, a Hong Kong-based advocacy group, issued a report saying that employees at Dongguan Tomwell Garment Co Ltd and Pacific (Pan Yu) Textiles Ltd were working excessive hours in unsafe conditions, including extremely high temperatures, poor ventilation and floors covered with sewage.